RBGKew/pypaftol/paftools_tutorial.md

 recovery with altered parameters to test these.

+## Extracting Target Genes from Genomes and from Transcriptomes

+The tools for processing genomes and transcriptomes internally use a concept of a reference genome.
+This is a genome for which annotation is available, and which is searchable by BLAST tools, specifically `blastn`.
+Therefore, GenBank and FASTA formatted files of the same sequence are needed; the GenBank file provides the annotation and the FASTA file provides the BLAST search functionality.
+For this reason, the FASTA file needs to be indexed using `makeblastdb`.

-## Extract Coding Sequences from Genomes
+### Extract Coding Sequences from Genomes

 * `xcds` tool

-## Retrieve Target Sequences from Transcriptomes
+### Retrieve Target Sequences from Transcriptomes

 * `retrievetargets` tool